lenscas/tealr/README.md

 ### Typed functions:

-Though the normal function type from both mlua and rlua is perfectly useable it doesn't contain contain any type information.
+Though the normal function type from mlua is perfectly useable it doesn't contain contain any type information.
 To help add more type information to your api tealr comes with its own version of this function type that contains type information.

 ```rust ignore
 use tealr::{